The British Australian Community (BAC) is a community service organisation.

-With a long history and bright future, this organisation will continue to provide a sphere for families and individuals to come together and share friendship and direct support for one another in solidarity of common heritage and destiny.
+With a long history and bright future, this organisation will continue to provide a sphere for families and individuals to come together and share friendship and direct support for one another in solidarity of common heritage.

-The support of our members enables us to in turn support our people through perusing the Constitutional Objectives of the British Australian Community.
-This is achieved not only by promoting and facilitating local activities but by being a voice for our people and representing ourselves in state and federal matters through ongoing advocacy.
+The support by our members enables us to work for our people (see our Constitutional Objectives below).
+This is achieved not only by promoting and facilitating local activities but by being a voice for our people through advocacy at state and federal levels.

 From our foundation in 1967 as The United Kingdom Settlers’ Association this organisation has operated with the same core values we have today.
-Having evolved over the changing landscape of our nation the UKSA, now known as the British Australian Community, is still going strong today, promoting the ongoing contributions to Australia of British Isles migrants and their descendants.
+Having evolved over the changing landscape of our nation the UKSA, now known as the British Australian Community, is still going strong today, celebrating the ongoing contributions to Australia by people of British Isles descent.

 Featured News and Current Affairs

-- Make public and private representations to Australian Federal, State and local government and statutory bodies, the media, corporations, individuals and the Australian public generally with a view to overcoming prejudice and misunderstanding regarding British people and their descendants,
+(c) Make public and private representations to Australian Federal, State and local governments and statutory bodies, the media, corporations, individuals and the Australian public generally with a view to overcoming prejudice and misunderstanding regarding Anglo Australians, their history, heritage, and culture,

-- Provide social activities and promote social relationships between members and between members and the general public.
+(d) Provide social activities and promote social relationships between members and between members and the general public,